Monday, January 23rd, 2023

 Is it too early in life to think about this?
 The answer is no. Having a will, healthcare directives, financial power of attorney and a living trust are all smart financial moves.
 These documents will prove especially crucial if you have children with special needs.
 That said, if you have health concerns of your own that may shorten your life or lead to weaknesses in your body or mind, you will want to make sure these documents are on hand and continually updated.

 If you are considering designating a guardian for your children in the event of the unthinkable, whoever you appoint needs to be comfortable with the possibility of taking legal responsibility for your child.
 That person must also have the financial wherewithal to be a good guardian, and his or her family or spouse must also agree to it.
+Financial planning for young families is crucial in this context.
 Make sure you have these discussions early in your child’s life and check-in every few years to assure these arrangements are still suitable for both your children and your chosen guardian.

 The most important point we can stress when discussing estate planning is the need to return and revise your documentation regularly.
 We cannot stress enough how important it is to ensure that your information reflects your current situation and the needs of your dependents.